Revolution in Lab Diamond Growth with Liquid Metal: A Paradigm Shift

 Results and Discussion: Insights into Diamond Growth

 Yan Gong from the Center for Multidimensional Carbon Materials (CMCM) at the Institute for Basic Science (IBS) and a team of researchers conducted research on diamond growth in liquid metal at 1-atmosphere pressure, and the results are fascinating.
 The unconventional approach of growing diamond crystals and films without seed particles challenges the traditional high pressure and high-temperature synthesis methods.
+The team’s method involves using liquid metal as a solvent for carbon to grow diamond crystals and films, which could potentially revolutionize the industry of labgrown diamonds.
+The research opens up the possibility of producing high-quality diamonds at a lower cost and in a more sustainable manner.
+This breakthrough could also lead to advancements in various fields such as electronics, optoelectronics, and quantum information processing.

 “This pioneering breakthrough was the result of human ingenuity, unremitting efforts, and the concerted cooperation of many collaborators.”